rust-lang/book/nostarch/chapter05.md

 argument will be by looking at a call site: `rect1.can_hold(&rect2)` passes in `&rect2`, which is an immutable borrow to `rect2`, an instance of `Rectangle`.
-This makes sense, since we only need to read `rect2` (rather than write, which would mean we'd need a mutable borrow) and we want `main` to keep ownership of `rect2` so that we could use it again after calling this method.
-The return value of `can_hold` will be a boolean, and the implementation will check to see if `self`'s length and width are both greater than the length and width of the other `Rectagle`, respectively.
-Let's write that code!
+This makes sense, since we only need to read `rect2` (rather than write, which would mean we’d need a mutable borrow) and we want `main` to keep ownership of `rect2` so that we could use it again after calling this method.
+The return value of `can_hold` will be a boolean, and the implementation will check to see if `self`’s length and width are both greater than the length and width of the other `Rectagle`, respectively.
+Let’s write that code!

 ```
 impl Rectangle {